 Isn't it helpful to take vitamin D?
 Weight training increases "antioxidant" capacity even better

 As sports and fitness and nutritional supplements become more and more popular, which one of supplementing more “vitamin D” or doing more weight training can better enhance men’s antioxidant capacity?
 According to a study published in the European Journal of Clinical Nutrition, even simple elastic weight training can significantly benefit antioxidant activity indicators in the blood.
-However, increasing vitamin D supplementation during heavy training does not help reduce oxidative inflammation.
+However, increasing vitamin D supplementation during strength training does not help reduce oxidative inflammation.

 The research team divided 40 healthy men into 3 control groups and 1 experimental group.
 Group 2 took 50,000 units of vitamin D3 every two weeks, and collected 10cc of blood from the subjects before and after exercise to measure total antioxidants. index (TAC), as well as various indicators of antioxidant enzymes in the body, including the activities of SOD, GPX, and CK, and also measures the lipid oxidation index MDA (malondialdehyde), which is most related to oxidation reactions.